liftforward/integration-docs/README.md

 ENVIRONMENT: test
 ```

-Everywhere in these doc you see {..} you should replace this with the values we provide you
+Everywhere in these doc you see ***VARIABLE*** you should replace this with the values we provide you

 ### Embed LiftForward
 Embed LiftForward's JS runtime code